theAgingApprentice/hexbotCompiler/README.md

 * C++ plugins.

 ## Code documentation

 This repository automatcally generates
 [online documentation](https://theagingapprentice.github.io/hexbotCompiler/html/index.html)
 each time code is merged into the main branch.

 ## Downloading

 Detailed instructions on how to use this template repository can bew viewed [here](./aaAdmin/newRepoTodo.md).

 ## Running VSC

-If you are an OSX user then you an simply use the VSC icon to load VSC and use the hot ket combination `SHIFT + COMMAND + B` to build the executable.
+If you are an OSX user then you can simply use the VSC icon to load VSC and use the hot ket combination `SHIFT + COMMAND + B` to build the executable.
 If you are a Windows user then do not use the VSC icon.
 In oder for VSC to work popery with your compiler it must be started using a special VSC calling sequence.
 These instructions were taken from [here](https://code.visualstudio.com/docs/cpp/config-msvc).

-1. VSC must be started from a special developer command prompt:
+VSC must be started from a special developer command prompt followwing these steps:

- * Manually, enter "devel" in Windows Start search window
+1. Manually, enter `devel` in Windows Start search window
- * A few options will appear.
+2. A few options will appear.
 Run the option that mentions somehting about a command prompt
- * Then CD to the project level directory of your code, i.e. ....hexbotCompiler/
+3. Then CD to the project level directory of your code, i.e. ....hexbotCompiler/
- * then enter code .
+4. then enter `code .`
- * This will start VSC, and open the project folder within VSC
+5. This will start VSC, and open the project folder within VSC
- * Now you can use VSC like you always do.
+6. Now you can use VSC like you always do.

 ## Compiling Code